 Social classes are not necessarily conscious or organized actors with cogent or distinctive worldviews.
 Particularly because the popular conceptualizations of class are overlaid with multiple ideological and political connotations, it is necessary to carefully define the meaning of social classes in the context of this book.
 This study employs a Weberian definition of class which defines classes not as objective communities but as "merely represent(ing) possible, and frequent, bases for communal action."
-Individuals who own comparable objects of exchange and who, as a result of similar positions in the marketplace, "share in common a specific causal component of their life-chances" are objectively defined as members of the same class.
-However, an objective definition of class categories is analytically distinct from both the consciousness of a shared class position and from organized action on the basis of class interests.6
+Individuals who own comparable objects of exchange and who, as a result of similar positions in the marketplace, "share in common a specific causal component of their life-chances" are objective definition of class categories is analytically distinct from both the consciousness of a shared class position and from organized action on the basis of class interests.